 TCP and the General Partner currently do, and in the future may, manage funds and accounts other than the Company, which we refer to as the Other Advisor Accounts, with similar investment objectives as the Company.
 The investment policies, advisor compensation arrangements and other circumstances of the Company may vary from those of Other Advisor Accounts.
 Accordingly, conflicts may arise regarding the allocation of investments or opportunities among the Company and Other Advisor Accounts.
 Investments that are suitable for the Company may not be suitable for the Other Advisor Accounts and investments that are suitable for the Other Advisor Accounts may not be suitable for the Company.
 In certain cases, investment opportunities may be made other than on a pro rata basis.
 For example, we may desire to retain an asset at the same time that one or more Other Advisor Accounts desire to sell it or we may not have additional capital to invest at a time Other Advisor Accounts do.
 TCP and its affiliates intend to allocate investment opportunities to us and Other Advisor Accounts in a manner that they believe in their judgment and based upon their fiduciary duties to be appropriate considering a variety of factors such as the investment objectives, size of transaction, investable assets, alternative investments potentially available, prior allocations, liquidity, maturity, expected holding period, diversification, lender covenants and other limitations of ours and the Other Advisor Accounts.
 To the extent that investment opportunities are suitable for the Company and one or more Other Advisor Accounts, TCP and the General Partner will allocate investment opportunities pro rata among the Company and Other Advisor Accounts based on the amount of funds each then has available for such investment taking into account these factors.
 Investment opportunities in certain privately placed securities will be subject to allocation pursuant to the terms of a co-investment exemptive order under the 1940 Act applicable to funds and accounts managed by TCP and its affiliates.
 A portion of the proceeds of the offering are expected to be used to repay amounts outstanding under the Revolving Facility.
-As a result of this application of proceeds, affiliates of each of Wells Fargo Securities, LLC, Natixis Securities Americas, LLC and Rabo Securities USA, Inc. have a conflict because they will benefit from the repayment of debt under the Revolving Facility, subject to re-borrowing by us to make long term investments.
-Such amounts will depend on the amount of debt outstanding under the Revolving Facility, but assuming the total outstanding as of , 2012, such amounts would be as follows: Wells Fargo Securities LLC, \$ million; Natixis Securities Americas, LLC \$ million; and Rabo Securities USA, Inc. \$ million.
+As a result of this application of proceeds, an affiliate of Natixis Securities Americas, LLC has a conflict because it will benefit from the repayment of debt under the Revolving Facility, subject to re-borrowing by us to make long term investments.
+Such amount will depend on the amount of debt outstanding under the Revolving Facility, but assuming the total amount of debt outstanding as of March 23, 2012, such amount or debt repaid to Natixis Securities Americas, LLC would be \$15.75 million.